devgocri/LobbyPlayerLimit/README.md

 #Lobby - "world"
 #Fallback - "fallback"
 #Player Limit - 20
+#Lobby full message: "Sorry, but all of our lobbies are full.
+Don't worry, you have been teleported to a fallback lobby, and we'll keep trying to send you to a lobby."

+#Lobby full message
+#Enter the message that is sent to the player when a lobby is full
+lobbyfullmsg: "Sorry, but all of our lobbies are full.
+Don't worry, you have been teleported to a fallback lobby, and we'll keep trying to send you to a lobby."

 #Player Limit
 #Enter the number of players the lobbies need to be limited to.